 Not sure what to get Grandma or Grandpa?
 We asked our friends (and ourselves) and ta-dah, here’s the ultimate gift guide for grandparents.
-From practical to nostalgic, read on for our list of gifts for grandparents who have everything!
+From practical to nostalgic, and no matter the reasons or the season, read on for our list of gifts for grandparents who have everything!

 Perhaps the most difficult family members on your gift list are your grandparents, right?
 Let’s face it — at this point in life, we likely have everything we need.
 Yet we’re not going to lie — we do still enjoy receiving gifts.
 Especially from our families!
 And since grandparents range from young and active to elderly and not so mobile, how in the world do you even start?
 Read on for our ultimate gift guide for grandparents.